microsoft/ignite-learning-paths/ops/ops40/README.md

 A simple template named `simple-tempalte.json` can be found under the demos directory.
 Take a quick walk through the template, highlighting these items.

-- The four sections of the tempalte [(paramaters, variabls, resources, and outputs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)
+- The four sections of the template [(parameters, variables, resources, and outputs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)

 ### Deploy more complex template